 Relieving dry and cracked skin can not only increase your overall comfort and confidence in open-toed footwear but also help reduce the risks of infections coming in through openings and other weaknesses in your skin.
 It’s often much more than a cosmetic pursuit!

 There are plenty of simple steps you can take to help reduce dryness and cracking in your feet.
-We will discuss just a few of them here that might be useful.
+Our Diabetic foot care specialist will discuss just a few of them here that might be useful.
 If they don’t seem to be working for you, though, or you have any other questions or concerns about your skin health, please don’t hesitate to schedule an appointment with us for a closer look.

 Also important to note: if you are living with diabetes, even small cracks in your skin can easily turn into more severe problems if not approached properly.
-We highly recommend reaching out to us if you have dry or cracked feet before attempting any of the measures below.
+Oru Arizona podiatrist team highly recommends reaching out to us if you have dry or cracked feet before attempting any of the measures below.

 Exfoliate Your Feet